Reductio ad absurdum: Examples

 The first example argues that denial of the premise would result in a ridiculous conclusion, against the evidence of our senses (empirical evidence).
-The second example is a mathematical proof by contradiction (also known as an indirect proof), which argues that the denial of the premise would result in a logical contradiction (there is a "smallest" number and yet there is a number smaller than it).
+The second example is a mathematical proof by contradiction (also known as an indirect proof), which argues that the denial of the premise would result in a logical contradiction ($q/2$ is both smaller and not smaller than $q$).

 A mathematical proof employing proof by contradiction usually proceeds as follows: